rong77/Chatbox/README.md

 And point your browser to `http://localhost:4321`.

 To embed this chatbox into a web page, just copy paste the content in public/index.html to the page you want to have chatbox, then change all `http://localhost` to your domain name (don't forget the one in client.js).
-This app works great with light box library, I personally recommend using fancybox.

 ## Other features